kksgandhi/personal_site/designing explorables.md

 play off the [[ladder of abstraction]]

-let players control the speed of the abstraction.
+Let players control the speed of the abstraction.